 “La Rioja” has always been a vital part of Spain’s history.
-Phoenicians, Carthaginians, Romans, Moors, and finally, medieval Crusaders have all played a part in the area’s history.
+Phoenicians, Carthaginians, Romans, Moors, and finally, medieval Crusaders have all played a role in the area’s history.
 The Romans, however, made wine a part of their culture wherever they traveled, and La Rioja was no exception.
 Ancient sites of Roman wineries still exist in and around the area today.

 After the Romans came the Moors, and winemaking all but ceased.
 It wasn’t until after the famous “El Cid” liberated Spain, and medieval Christianity brought trade via the Crusaders through the region, that it flourished again.
 The Benedictine monks of Cluny in Burgundy, known for their viticulture, helped to establish three monasteries in the area.
 The vines they planted were mostly white grapes.
 In the fourteenth century, English traders acquired a taste for a local Rioja wine, which was a blend of white and red wines called Blancos Pardillos.
-Over time, development of lighter reds came about satisfying eighteenth-century English and French courts.
+Over time, the development of lighter reds came about satisfying eighteenth-century English and French courts.

 The French Invasion

 The real improvements to Rioja’s viticulture began around 1780 when the need to prolong wine during transport brought about experimentation with different woods and preservatives.
 Studies were made of the techniques used by great chateaux in Bordeaux.
-With the outbreak of the Peninsular War, progress was halted until 1852, when the Bordelais came south to Rioja seeking vines because their vineyards had been blighted with “oidium”.
-When phylloxera devastated Bordeaux in the 1870s and the “French” influence really took hold in the Rioja, many of the region’s finest bodegas (winery) started production on what we now consider as the great wines of Rioja.
+With the outbreak of the Peninsular War, progress was halted until 1852, when the Bordelais came south to Rioja seeking vines because their vineyards had been blighted with “oidium.”
+When phylloxera devastated Bordeaux in the 1870s, and the “French” influence took hold in the Rioja, many of the region’s finest bodegas (winery) started production on what we now consider as the great wines of Rioja.
 Today, Rioja is divided into three regions: Rioja Alta, Rioja Alavesa, and Rioja Baja.
 Rioja Alta is composed primarily of alluvial soil, calcareous clay, and ferruginous clay.
-As the name suggests, much of this area is in higher altitudes.
-Approximately 45,000 acres.
+As the name suggests, much of this area is in higher altitudes—approximately 45,000 acres.
 The Rioja Alavesa terrain is “terraced” and consists mostly of limestone and clay.
 Approximately 25,000 acres.
 The Rioja Baja is comprised of alluvial clay with large areas of ferruginous and calcareous clay.
-Generally, wines from the Baja have a higher alcohol content.
-Approximately 37,000 acres.
+Generally, wines from the Baja have a higher alcohol content—approximately 37,000 acres.

 Sin Crianza: Wine with little or no aging in oak casks.
 Often referred to as Vino Joven.
 Must be comprised of 100% Rioja grapes, as with all Rioja guaranteed origin wines.